 Mindful Origami: (3 hr workshop): Art or craft is often used as a tool to prompt mindfulness.
 This course discusses the benefits of both mindfulness and art and craft activities then allows the participants to practice mindfulness (or mindlessness) while colouring an origami paper and transforming it into a 3D shape such as a paper crane.
 We will also write our worries on paper and transform them into a boat that we can float away from us, helping us to let go of the worries for a while.
 There will then be an opportunity to make further origami models and a simple story involving an origami boat will be shared with the group.
 No existing experience in Origami is necessary.
 This workshop will be facilitated by Twisty and Fiona.

 Movement is Medicine: (6 week course) This course provides practical activities to help you reduce sedentary time and techniques and strategies to help you gain motivation develop achievable physical activity goals.
 This course is funded under a ACT Government Sport Participation Innovation Fund grant.
-This course is facilitated by Jana and Damien and is delivered in collaboration with Mental Health, Justice Health and Alcohol & Drug Services (MHJHADS).
+This course is facilitated by Jana and Damian and is delivered in collaboration with Mental Health, Justice Health and Alcohol & Drug Services (MHJHADS).

 My Rights, My Decisions: (2 week course) The My Rights My Decisions workshop presents the basic rights of mental health consumers as set out under the ACT Mental Health Act (2015).
 It explains three key documents that they can complete, in consultation with their treating team, while they have decision-making capacity: Nominated Person, Advance Agreement and Advance Consent Direction.
 These forms cover things like who they wish to help them express their views, who they want to look after their family and/or pets, and what treatments they consent to or don’t consent to, with the agreement of their current treating team.
 Their views can then be taken into account by their treating team if they have reduced decision-making capacity in the future.
-This course will be facilitated by Terri and TBC.
+This course will be facilitated by Terri and Jenny.

 Navigating the ACT Mental Health System: (2 week course) Finding the right mental health services that best fit with you and your situation can be a daunting process.
 This workshop will help you understand the key mental health services and supports available with the ACT.
 We will discuss what services are available from public, private and community sectors.
 We will also discuss tips for accessing these services.
-This course is facilitated by Tom and Jess and is delivered in collaboration with Mental Health, Justice Health and Alcohol & Drug Services (MHJHADS).
+This course is facilitated by Jess and Ciaran and is delivered in collaboration with Mental Health, Justice Health and Alcohol & Drug Services (MHJHADS).